wso2/product-microgateway/dev-scripts/directory-structure-maker/directory-structure-maker.md

 ```

 ## Prerequisites
-1. Before running this script you need to run Choreo Connect docker-compose file up and running in the background.
+1. Before running this script you need to run Choreo Connect docker-compose file with relevant image versions in the background.
-2. You should execute the script with sudo permissions.
-(Otherwise there will be errors when executing `docker cp` command.)

 ## Inputs for the script